EKuki/Mini-R-course/content/courses/new_r_and_sna/Chunk1.md

 ---

 [This video](https://youtu.be/b7R8Q04jdrU) provides an intro to R and RStudio that that I am skiping here, so if you are really new to R/RStudio, I would recommend you to watch it.
-In it, I go along this `1.1` subsection of `1.
-Basic`.
+In it, I go along this `Chunck 1` of `1.
+Basics`.

 ## How to comment and run code